centminmod/validate-emails/readme.md

   - API documentation
   - Less restrictive on API connection and rate limits.
 Meaning if you are doing per email API checks for many email addresses, the speed of completion will be faster.
 Though if you're doing many email address checks, you'd want to use their respective bulk email API end points to upload a single text file for processing.
   - For bulk API speed though, MillionVerifier is much faster than EmailListVerify.
 For the sample 15 email addresses tested below, MillionVerifier bulk API took ~7 seconds, EmailListVerify bulk API took ~45 seconds.
 Compared to per email address verification checks, both taking between 2.2 to 3.3 seconds.
 EmailListVerify seems to have much more detailed status classifications (see below) compared to ther others so more processing is done on their end.
 - MillionVerifier API logging for billing is the mosted detailed with historical running balances.
 They also show per API call credit usage balance details and even list in the logs refunded credits for bulk API file uploaded emails classified as 'risky' (`catch_all` or `unknown`) https://help.millionverifier.com/payments-credits/refund-for-risky-emails.
 AFAIK, the other providers don't refund any credits that I can see.
 However, on below sample 15 email addresses tested, I always got 1 refunded credit so it applies to one email address which is a known valid email `user@yahoo.com` which is classed as `unknown` in bulk API but classed as `ok` in per email verification API.
-Seems to be a bug in their bulk API then as the refunds only apply to bulk API and not per email verification checks.
+Seems to be a bug in their bulk API then as the refunds only apply to bulk API and not per email verification checks due to differences in classifications in bulk API vs per email verification API.

+  I reached out to MillionVerifier chat support which was initially handled via Milly their AI chat bot which later referred me to support.
+They emailed me back saying:

+  > We're glad you reached out to us about this issue, and we're here to help.
+  > The discrepancy you're seeing in the results is likely because we were unable to connect to the server during the verification process, leading to an "Unknown" result.
+However, for the single API, the connection went through smoothly, allowing us to verify the email without any problems.
+An "Unknown" result simply means that we couldn't determine the existence of the email at the time of verification.
+  > If you have any more questions, queries, or issues, we're more than happy to assist.

   single email API check for `user@yahoo.com` returns `ok`
   ```